 4. Further information will be given at the briefings each morning.

 5. Glider trailers - the paddock next to the clubhouse is available for trailer parking.
 All trailers are to be parked in there or parked immediately to the north of the gliding hangar rather than scattered around in aircraft maneuvering and parking areas.

 6. Please ensure that the area where aircraft cross the drive where the concrete pad is remains clear of parked gliders and vehicles at all times.

 7. For those wishing to camp on the airfield at Waipukurau Airfield, please contact Ross Macdonald prior to arrival.
 His cellphone number is 021 262-9550, e-mail address email@example.com and tell him you are coming for the gliding competition.
-The camping cost charged by the Aeroclub is $15 per night per person.
-They normally charge us this and it is added to the pilots competition account.
-Please advise Gliding Hawkes Bay & Waipukurau Club Treasurer John McConville of the number of nights you have camped.
-A sheet will be provided in the club house for this.
+The camping cost is $15 per night per person.
+Please complete the sheet provided in the club house with the number of people and number of nights you have camped on the airfield and the total cost will be added to the pilots competition account.

 8. Tow fees, meal costs, camping costs and any outstanding entry fees will be invoiced by e-mail after the completion of the contest for prompt payment.
 Actual tow costs will be charged based on the costs incurred.